Parental Discipline: Training Our Children For Their Good

 Application 10.
 Persevere with a long-term view that trusts God’s word.

-* This sermon owes a plagiarizing debt to “Discipline in the Book of Proverbs: To Spank or Not to Spank?” by Paul D. Wegner; and, “Training Children for their Good,” by Andrew David Naselli.
+* This sermon owes a plagiarizing debt to “Discipline in the Book of Proverbs: To Spank or Not to Spank?” by Paul D. Wegner; “Training Children for their Good,” by Andrew David Naselli; and a talk by Ed Moore at the “Parenting and Marriage Conference” held at West Toronto Baptist in 2018.